clevisonbarbosa/ClevisonBarbosa/README.md

 <h1 align="center">Hi 👋, I'm Clévison</h1>

-Currently focused on Front-end.
-Currently, my stack of studies includes HTML, CSS, Javascript, ReactJS.
+Currently focused on Back-end.
+Currently, my stack of studies includes Python, Django, Javascript.

 When I'm not behind a keyboard, I like to listen to music, watch movies, and go to the beach.